andrewchambers/plumbtool/README.md

 ctrl+g -> plumbtool go
 ```

-When you type ctrl+r the selected text will be sent to your repl.
+When you type ctrl+r the selected text will be sent to a tmux session named repl.
 When you type ctrl+g when a url is selected, your browser will open.

+Obviously you can extend this to do things like open compiler error messages and other
+handy actions.

 ## Env vars